pi408637535/mybatis-dynamic-sql-experiment/README.md

 • java.util.Map
 If the SQL query preparation doesn't depend on an input argument, you can use the no-argument SQL provider method.

+The SQL utility also provides various other methods to perform JOINS, ORDER_BY, GROUP_BY, and so on.